Bentleyj/BeyondPhotography/README.md

 ### Day 4

 So far a short day.
 I used modulo arithmetic to create the image 3.12 as well as using polar coordinates.
 The results are really cool if you use very low spiral thicknesses because you get what I'm going to call "pixel interference" which gives you these mad fractal-like patterns.

+### Day 5

+Long break between day 4 and day 5!
+I started looking at my first image manipulations today looking at 3.13, 3.15 and 3.16.
+I attempted 3.14 but all I got was blackness?
+Need to go back and look over this algorithm.
+But the solarization stuff looks really cool! super simple effect which can be really interesting using the parameter for the threshold.